mapprotocol/compass/near-lake-s3/README.md

 ### Env Config

-You can rename .env.example to .env, modify it and put it in the same directory with near-lake-s3 (or it's parent directory).
+You can copy env.example to .env, modify it and put it in the same directory with near-lake-s3 (or it's parent directory).

 maybe you can install the [redis](https://redis.io/docs/getting-started/installation/) for the following configuration.